UltraEngine/Documentation/Collision_File_Format.md

     }
 }
 ```
 Supported shapes include "BOX", "CONE", "CYLINDER", "SPHERE", "CONVEX_HULL", and "MESH".
-In the case of cylinders and cones, the z parameter of the size array will be ignored and can be ommitted.
+In the case of cylinders and cones, the z parameter of the size array will be ignored and can be omitted.
 ```json
 {
     "collision":